The Second Moment of Sums of Hecke Eigenvalues II: The Second Moment: Proof of Theorem

-Combining the bounds (\ref{middlencontribution}) and (\ref{largencontrib2}) for the two (non-negligible) contributions to the sums \(S_i\) (noting also that the first term of (\ref{middlencontribution}) is dominated by the latter term of (\ref{largencontrib2}), so can be ignored), we obtain the lemma. \end{proof}
+Combining the bounds (\ref{middlencontribution}) and (\ref{largencontrib2}) for the two (non-negligible) contributions to the sums \(S_i\) (noting also that the first and third terms of (\ref{middlencontribution}) are dominated by the third and fourth terms of (\ref{largencontrib2}) respectively, so can be ignored), we obtain the lemma. \end{proof}

 Equipped with this bound for the sums \(S_i\), the main result of this section (Lemma \ref{offdiaglem}) follows straightforwardly from Lemma \ref{initalodbound}.

 \begin{proof}[Proof of Lemma \ref{offdiaglem}] Recall Lemma \ref{initalodbound}, which states